CarlosSacUDC/MyOwnAPI/README.md

 - [x] Display at least three (3) pieces of data for each API entry retrieved
 - [x] A working Button requests a new API entry and updates the data displayed

-The following STRETCH features are implemented:

-- [ ] Add a query to the API request
-  - The query I added is **FILL IN HERE**
-- [ ] Build a UI to allow users to add that query

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!

 ## API Choice

 My chosen API for this project is **[SuperHero API](https://www.superheroapi.com/)**.